JSAbrahams/mamba/README.md

 ## 👥 Contributing

-Check out the [contributing](/CONTRIBUTING.md) document for contribution guidelines.

-Please also read our [code of conduct](https://github.com/JSAbrahams/mamba/blob/code-of-conduct/CODE_OF_CONDUCT.md) before contributing.
+Before submitting your first issue or pull request, please take the time to read both our [contribution guidelines](/CONTRIBUTING.md) and our [code of conduct](https://github.com/JSAbrahams/mamba/blob/code-of-conduct/CODE_OF_CONDUCT.md).

 ## 🔨 Tooling